faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 ```
 Servers > Faraz-Server > Login/Group Roles > faraz (Right Click) > Properties > Privileges
 ```
-### To access the pgAdmin4 tool on the broswer, go to pgAdmin4 tool > File > View Logs > scroll down in the logs page.
+### To access the pgAdmin4 tool on the browser, go to pgAdmin4 tool > File > View Logs > scroll down in the logs page.

 ### You will see
 ```